In the UK, a car travels 20 miles on average per day, 142 miles per week, 617 miles per month, and 7,400 miles per year.

 A high-mileage vehicle can drive a new car if adequately maintained throughout its life.
 However, the likelihood of a breakdown with a high-mileage car is increased.

 Before we can tell you at what mileage cars begin to have problems, we need to understand what we mean by high car mileage and how to get a car mileage check.
 Vehicles with 100,000 miles on the odometer are classified as high-mileage vehicles.
 The typical annual miles of a vehicle are between 10,000 and 15,000 miles.
 If you suspect that the mileage reading on the odometer is incorrect, you can clear your doubts by performing a mileage check on your vehicle.

 A vehicle with five years on it should have 60,000–70,000 kilometers on the odometer.
 There are many advantages to keeping a car for that long, including potential financial savings.
 According to Carousel Preowned, some people believe that driving a car for so long can save up to $30,000 or even more.
 But ultimately, everything comes down to you, Your driving habits and your expectations from your car.

 What is ethical mileage for a used car?

-The ethical mileage of a used car depends on the make, model, and the year it manufactured.
-Typically, a vehicle clocks 12,000 miles yearly on average, so it means five-year-old vehicles with 60K miles on the odometer are low mileage cars.
+The ethical mileage of a used car depends on the year, make, and model it was manufactured.
+Typically, a vehicle clocks 12,000 miles yearly, meaning five-year-old vehicles with 60K miles on the odometer are low-mileage cars.
 Anything above the average comes under high mileage and may pose the following issues.